Falls in older adults: Screening and diagnosis

 There are multiple ways to screen older adults for their risk of falls.
 Commonly used are subjective questions asking older adults to report their falls or fear of falling.
 The subjective nature of screening questions, whether they are evidence-based or not, does not always provide an accurate risk screening.
 Though it can provide a place to start a conversation between older adult and health care provider or older adults and family members/caregivers.

 The American Geriatrics Society and the British Geriatrics Society recommend that all older adults should be screened for "falls in the past year".
 Fall history is the strongest risk factor associated with subsequent falls.
 Older people who have experienced at least one fall in the last 6 months, or who believe that they may fall in the coming months, should be evaluated with the aim of reducing their risk of recurrent falls.
+Special attention should be aimed at persons who are living alone, when other fall risk factors are noted.

 Many health institutions in the USA have developed screening questionnaires.
 Enquiry includes difficulty with walking and balance, medication use to help with sleep/mood, loss of sensation in feet, vision problems, fear of falling, and use of assistive devices for walking.

 Older adults who report falls should be asked about their circumstances and frequency to assess risks from gait and balance which may be compromised.
 A clinician performs a fall risk assessment, to include history, physical exam, functional capability, and environment.